-But as I’ve said, people at schools aren’t professional interviewers and recruiters, and you may easily face this question while meeting them.
-Let’s have a look at 7 sample answers, including some unconventional replies.
+But as I’ve said, people at schools aren’t professional interviewers and recruiters, and you may easily face some strange teacher interview questions while meeting them.
+Let’s have a look at 7 sample answers to this one, including some unconventional replies.
 Do not forget to read also my notes below the answers, for additional hints on how to approach this situation in the interviews.

 7 sample answers to “Why should we hire you?” interview question